solitaire286/100DaysOfCode/Day 3/Log-3.md

 ## Thoughts

-A bit disappointed it took me almost 3 days to complete day 3.
+A bit disappointed it took me almost 4 days to complete day 3 of the course.
 Another work week and the daily 3+ hour power outages aren't making things easier either, but I still managed to get in a few blocks of time here 'n there to complete the exercises and project.

 The leap year exercise is what I took most time on.
 Not necessarily in coding it, but I wanted to understand 'why' I was using these equations as conditionals to get the final result.
 This meant some googling and going through the theory behind calculating leap years.